 An advanced writing workshop devoted to the reading and writing of novellas, which will be the fall 2017 version of Fiction Writing II.
 We will study such novellas as Tolstoy’s The Death of Ivan Ilyich, Jane Smiley’s The Age of Grief, and Saul Bellow’s Seize the Day, in order to get a sense of the parameters and scope of this in-between form.
 Students will write up to ten pages per week with the aim of composing and revising a work of 70-80 pages by the end of the semester.

 Requisite: A previous fiction-writing workshop.
 Admission with consent of the instructor.
 Limited to 10 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester.
-Professor Frank.2016-17: Not offered
+Spring semester.
+Professor Frank.2017-18: Offered in Fall 2017

 In this course, we’ll explore the history (and the fantasy) of the performing machine on stage, on screen, and beyond.
 It’s easy to think of technologies as dead things that enhance the live performances of humans.
 This course will ask you to do something harder: to find the liveness in a machine and to take its agency seriously.
 We will watch how new technologies tangle with humans in performance, and we will ask: what happens when human actors begin to accept a new technology as their scene partner–or their identity?